Shadrock/M365-flows/tutorialnotes.md

   - There is an action called "send email with options"
 - [x] How many flows should this be?
 I feel like should bundle the original item creation with two email notifications (one to respondent and one to dataprotection@) in the same flow.
 In fact, email could just bcc dp@, right?
 Then have a second flow that is me updating the status to `in progress`, which kicks off the notification to system owners.
   - For right now, I'm choosing 2.
 Since this will be a public form anything could end up in there and I want to perform the role of the "list owner" and view all new requests before I trigger the notice to the system owners.
 Ideally, the notification of the new list item would simply contain all the information in an approval and clicking the approval button would update the status.
 Figuring that out could be another stretch goal.
 - [ ] **NOTE** Would be good to update the form with a super brief summary of MC's privacy policy (e.g. we don't sell your data but we may share it) and a link to it.
+Also need to add a note to the form that people can still send email requests... per GDPR.
 - [ ] Stretch goal is a notification when all status are updated or if a certain amount of time has passed and they aren't.
 Here's a flow for [email notification sent when the status of a column in a list in changed](https://powerusers.microsoft.com/t5/Building-Flows/Sharepoint-List-and-Flow-with-a-status-update/td-p/139821).
 I don't think this is right...
 I probably need an expression that checks status in all columns...
 This could be separate or part of main flow, either way, this is a stretch for now.